apache/cloudstack-documentation/source/adminguide/storage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using UI, ensure that the scope of the storage is set to "Host", and ensure that the protocol is set to "Filesystem"
+When using UI, ensure that the scope of the storage is set to "Host", and ensure that the protocol is set to "Filesystem".

 |adding-local-pool-via-ui.png|